ta0a2000t/SVT-Robotics-Assesment/README.md

 ## Two Implementations:
 ### KD-Tree (https://en.wikipedia.org/wiki/K-d_tree)
 - Constructs a KD-Tree using a randomly shuffled list of robots.
-(This is done only onceat the launch of the program)
+(This is done only once at the launch of the program)
 - Perform range search to identify robots that are close to the load.
 - Now we have an array of close robots, perfomr a Simple Linear Search.